Sölvi Helgason

 Sölvi Helgason (August 16, 1820 – November 27, 1895) was an artist, philosopher and drifter in Iceland.
-If he hadn't been arrested, we might not know anything more about Sölvi than folk tales about his life.
+If he had not been arrested, no more than folk tales about Sölvi's life would have been known.
 He never went to school, but was known to always be painting and writing.
 It is posited from his writings that he was mentally ill and suffered from paranoia; he was known to accuse people of stealing his work.
 He often referred to himself by made-up names as well as names of playwrights, artists, musicians and philosophers: Sókrates, Plato, Sólon, Melanchthon, Sölvi Spekingur, Sjúlvi, Húsfriður, Sjúlvi Hinn Vitri, Húmboldt, Spinoza, Göte, Hegel, Schiller, Schott, Newton, Caesar, Leonardo da Vinci, Vasco da Gama, Kant, Lamertine, Skagfjörð Norðlandíus, Beethoven and Shakespeare.
 Sölvi was convicted several times for vagrancy, falsifying his traveling papers or passport and for petty theft.
 He was often flogged and spent three years in prison in Denmark.
 Today approximately 100 of Sölvi's artworks and manuscripts are in the collection of the National and University Library of Iceland and the National Museum of Iceland.